Toys sold in the European Union must comply with the Toy Safety Directive, which sets some of the strictest toy safety requirements in the world.

 The directive requires manufacturers to ensure that the technical documentation adheres to safety requirements listed in Article 10 and Annex II.
 It must also contain the information outlined in Annex IV, such as:

 - Description of the manufacture

 - A copy of the Declaration of Conformity

 - Test reports

 - A copy of EC-type examination certificate (if relevant)

-In the case of type-examination conformity assessment, importers or manufacturers need to appoint a notified body to conduct relevant lab testings, and draw up the EC type-examination certificate, if the products are compliant.
+In the case a type-examination conformity assessment (Module B) is used, importers or manufacturers need to appoint a notified body to conduct relevant lab testing, and draw up the EC type-examination certificate for compliant products.

 - Reference to the Toy Safety Directive

 - A description and a colour image of the toys

 Note that notified bodies reserve the right to require importers or manufacturers to take appropriate corrective measures in case of non-compliance.
 They can also suspend or withdraw any EC-type examination certificates when appropriate.